andrewrothstein/valve-infra/README.md

 need to provide your own public key.
 Make sure to add yours at [ansible/gateway.yml](ansible/gateway.yml).

-Before building the container, it is first recommended to start a local registry to host it, as this will save round-trips to an external registry:
+Before building the container, we first need to start a local registry to host it, as this will save round-trips to an external registry:

-    podman run --rm -d -p 8088:5000 --name registry docker.io/library/registry:2
+    make local-registry

 You can then build the container:

-	make IMAGE_NAME=localhost:8088/mupuf/valve-infra/valve-infra-container:latest valve-infra-container
+	make valve-infra-container

 Build options